accordproject/concerto-docs/docs/design/specification/model-classes.md

 }
 ```

-Participants are implicitly `identified` if you do not specify your own identifing property.
+Participants are implicitly `identified` if you do not specify your own identifying property.
 The property name is `$identifier`.

 Participants are typically used for the identifiable people or organizations in the model: person, customer, company, business, auditor, etc.